Heterocrossa contactella: Description

 Meyrick described the species as follows:

 Distribution

 This species is endemic to New Zealand.
-This species can be found in both the North and South Islands and has been observed in the Auckland region, Whanganui River, Paekakariki, Wellington, Otira River, Ida Valley, Queenstown, Invercargill and Bluff.
+This species can be found in both the North and South Islands and has been observed in the Auckland region, Whanganui River, Paekākāriki, Wellington, Ōtira River, Ida Valley, Queenstown, Invercargill and Bluff.
 Hudson regarded it as uncommon.

 Biology and behaviour

 Adults of this species is on the wing in October, December and January.

 Habitat

 H. contactella prefers light forest and scrub habitat, especially where Leptospermum shrubs are found.